djndl1/CSNotes/os/windows/memory.md

 ## Implicit Linking

-A `.LIB` (stubs for calling the real subroutines); `DLL` for functions; A DLL file that contains the executable image, placed in the same directory as the application.
+A `.LIB` (stubs for calling the real subroutines) when building the calling program; `DLL` for functions when executing the calling program; A DLL file that contains the executable image, placed in the same directory as the application.

 A exported function in DLL must be annotated with `__declspec (dllexport)` (typically used in the form the `MYLIBRARYNAME_EXPORTS` macro )  or use a `.DEF` file.